pragmalang/pragma/docs/why-heavenly-x.md

 ## It's Declarative

 Definitions are concise, readable, and maintainable.
-You can express a todo application with user authentication, simple data validation, and authorization rules in ~30 lines of code.
+You can express a todo application with user authentication, simple data validation, and authorization rules.
+[A simple todo app](./get-started/basic-todo-app.md) with user authentication and permissions can be expressed in under 30  lines of code.

 ## It Runs Locally